hype-moment/pluswall/README.md

 # ⛔ Important ⛔

 ***If you do not use a login manager, but the .xinitrc,
-you must after creating the .profile you must edit the .xinitrc
+you must after creating the .profile edit the .xinitrc
 and put the command (source ~ / .profile) at the top of the file.
 Failure to do so may cause the file to malfunction,
 or in extreme cases an infinite loop when logging into the session.***